snakster/cpp.react/guides/Concurrency.md

 The goal of C++React is to enable implicit parallelism for the previously defined [dataflow model](Dataflow-model.html).
 Implicit parallelism means that code is automatically executed in parallel, if the structure of the computations allows for it.
-This is to avoid the complexity that come with managing parallelism manually, in particular when combined with callbacks.
+This is to avoid the complexity that comes with managing parallelism manually, in particular when combined with callbacks.

 Another goal is to support concurrent input to the reactive system from multiple threads, both synchronously and asynchronously, in a scalable manner.